Interactive Investor

 To provide users with clear guidance on their progress within the app, I developed and integrated a progress stepper.
 While exploring various design options, including more abstract ones, user feedback favored a straightforward approach with numerical indicators.
 Alongside these numbers, I included checkmarks to denote completed steps and provided additional information below to indicate the current step in the process.

-Installation & delivery
+Installation and delivery

 Project reflections

-Keeping the developers engaged from the kick off was integral to the success of the project
+Keeping developers involved from the kick off

 Understanding the in-depth technical nature of this project was a major part that needed to be considered especially after reviewing the timeline of it.